Kivalina, Alaska: 2020 census

+2010 census

 As of the census of 2010, there were 374 people, and 99 households.
 The population density was 202.1 PD/sqmi.
 There were 80 housing units at an average density of 42.9 /sqmi.
 The racial makeup of the village was 3.45% White and 96.55% Native American.
 The Native Village of Kivalina is a federally recognized tribe with an elected tribal council.
 The City of Kivalina, organized under the Northwest Arctic Borough under the State of Alaska, has an elected mayor and city administrator and a 7-member city council.
-Per the Alaska Native Claims Settlement Act, NANA Corporation owns the surface and sub-surface rights to the city site and surrounding area.
+Per the Alaska Native Claims Settlement Act, NANA Corporation owns the surface and sub-surface rights to the city site and the surrounding area.
 Manilaaq Association serves the community as an Alaska Native non-profit regional corporation providing social, tribal and health care services.

 In 2010, there were 78 households, out of which 61.5% had children under the age of 18 living with them, 62.8% were married couples living together, 15.4% had a female householder with no husband present, and 17.9% were non-families.
 16.7% of all households were made up of individuals, and 3.8% had someone living alone who was 65 years of age or older.
 The average household size was 4.83 and the average family size was 5.50.
 In the village the population was spread out, with 44.0% under the age of 18, 13.3% from 18 to 24, 20.7% from 25 to 44, 15.9% from 45 to 64, and 6.1% who were 65 years of age or older.
 The median age was 21 years.
 For every 100 females, there were 106.0 males.
 For every 100 females age 18 and over, there were 113.1 males.

 The median income for a household in the village was $30,833, and the median income for a family was $30,179.
 Males had a median income of $31,875 versus $21,875 for females.
 The per capita income for the village was $8,360.
 About 25.4% of families and 26.4% of the population were below the poverty line, including 27.9% of those under age 18 and 30.0% of those age 65 or over.

 Environmental issues

 Due to severe sea wave erosion during storms, the city hopes to relocate again to a new site 12 km from the present site; studies of alternate sites are ongoing.
 According to the U.S. Army Corps of Engineers, the estimated cost of relocation runs between $95 and $125 million, whereas the Government Accountability Office (GAO) estimates it to be between $100 and $400 million.
-The sea ice that was once there helping to protect the city has now disappeared.
-Due to these rising sea levels maybe people are out of homes and since resources are becoming scarce it is leading to overcrowding and poor sanitation.
+The sea ice that was once there, helping to protect the city, has now disappeared.
+Due to these rising sea levels, maybe people are out of their homes and since resources are becoming scarce, it is leading to overcrowding and poor sanitation.

 In 2011, Haymarket Books published "Kivalina: A Climate Change Story" by Christine Shearer.